 I wondered what he meant by winning.
 Did he mean getting to leave on time?
 Did he mean keeping a positive attitude?
 How can you “win” in the ICU?
 I thought about all of the patients we were caring for.
-A comprehensive list of their names was scrawled all over a big whiteboard, where imminent changes were haphazardly heralded by beeping pagers and a flurry of activity.
-The rapid shuffling of names and the random clamor made it seem like a perverse scoreboard; successes were annotated with new room numbers and locations for transfer elsewhere, while failures were simply wiped away with minimal fanfare, leaving an off‐white space that waited patiently for a marker to squeak out a new set of letters.
+A comprehensive list of their names was scrawled on a big whiteboard, a canvas where imminent changes were haphazardly heralded by beeping pagers and a flurry of activity.
+The rapid shuffling of names and the random clamor made it seem like a perverse scoreboard: successes were annotated with new room numbers and locations for transfer elsewhere, while failures were simply wiped away with minimal fanfare, leaving an off‐white space that waited patiently to squeak out a new set of letters.

 The resident’s pager went off.
 There were phone calls, some hastily scribbling, and we were off to pick up the next patient.

 The night wore on and I kept my eye on the clock.
-Of my sixteen hour shift, there were two hours left.
-Then one hour.
+Of my sixteen hours on shift, there were two remaining.
+Then one.
 Five minutes.
 Finally my resident dismissed me.
-“Go get some rest,” he said kindly as he scanned the computer screen and mechanically punched in orders.
+“Go get some rest,” he said kindly, scanning the computer screen and mechanically punching in orders.
 “All that’s left is paperwork.
 Nothing more for you.”
 As per medical student etiquette, I thanked him, wished him a good night, and strode out of the ICU.
-I walked down a quiet hallway paneled on both sides by glass.
-The view on the left side faced out into the cold, dark, northeastern night.
-The right side faced the surgical ICU waiting room, still lit with muted, tubular fluorescent bulbs.
-I glanced into it momentarily and was surprised to see someone still waiting inside.
+I walked down a quiet hallway, paneled on both sides by glass.
+The view on the left faced out into the cold, dark, northeastern night.
+The right faced the surgical ICU waiting room, which remained lit with muted, tubular fluorescent bulbs.
+I glanced in and was surprised to see someone still waiting inside.

 She was sitting alone.
-Her eyes were puffy and red, but they were dry, and they looked as if they had been that way for a long time.
-A thin hospital blanket was draped carelessly around her shoulders, which were hunched forward slightly as if carrying a palpable heaviness.
-Her motionless presence made the room seem more static than if it had been empty, as if Time himself had decided to stop in and say hello, that there was nothing particularly important for him to do and he could afford to wait around for awhile and sink into the vinyl furniture, listening to the ventilation hum while he got things ready for eternity to end next Thursday or perhaps the week after that.
+Her eyes were puffy and red, but dry.
+They looked as if they had been that way for a long time.
+A thin hospital blanket was draped carelessly around her shoulders, which were hunched forward with a palpable heaviness.
+Her motionless presence made the room seem more static than if it had been empty.
+Time himself had decided to stop in and say hello, that there was nothing particularly important for him to do, and that he could afford to wait around for awhile and sink into the vinyl furniture, listening to the ventilation hum while he got things ready for eternity to end next Thursday or perhaps the week after that.